-I hope to help you gain some clarity so that you can perhaps have more fruitful conversation about your financial affairs with your partner or spouse.
+I'm really hoping that I can help you gain some clarity so that you can perhaps have a more fruitful conversation about your financial affairs with your partner.

-I have found that the most seemingly 'together' couples can still find it difficult to communicate with each other about money.
-They may have no trouble talking about any other subject, but avoid talking about their finances until there is some sort of a financial crisis.
+Through my experience as a professional couple counsellor, I've found that even the most seemingly 'together' couples can still find it difficult to communicate about money.
+They may have no trouble talking about any other subject, but avoid talking about their finances until there's some sort of a financial crisis.

 Not talking about the state of your finances may not seem much of problem if...